v1s1t0r999/ShitDB/README.md

 ---

 ## The problem:
 ***In Heroku's free dev plan, files are not saved for more than 24 hours (or so).
 So, a json file will reset, the way it was uploaded, vanishing all the stored data.
-Rad more [here](https://devcenter.heroku.com/articles/active-storage-on-heroku).***
+Read more [here](https://devcenter.heroku.com/articles/active-storage-on-heroku).***

 ## Solution:
 ***Using [ShitDB](https://github.com/v1s1t0r999/ShitDB) and your [GitHub](https://github.com) account, this problem can be fixed!!***